Martin Durkin (director): Equinox

-Durkin produced 2 documentaries for Channel 4's science strand Equinox.
+Durkin produced two documentaries for Channel 4's science strand Equinox.
 In 1998 he produced "Storm in a D-Cup", which argued that the medical dangers of silicone breast implants had been exaggerated for political reasons and highlighting evidence that implants may even carry medical benefits.
 In 2000 he produced The Rise and Fall of GM defending the science of genetic modification.

 The 1998 documentary on breast implants was originally developed for the BBC but was eventually produced for Channel 4 after the BBC declined to commission it; the BBC's in-house researcher concluded that Durkin had ignored evidence contradicting his claims in the programme.
 Environmental activist and writer George Monbiot wrote "Neither Martin Durkin nor, extraordinarily, Charles Furneaux, the commissioning editor of the science series Equinox, has a science background.
 They don't need one, for science on Channel 4 has been reduced to a crude manifesto for corporate libertarianism."
-The film later won awards from the British Medical Association and the American Society for Plastic Surgeons.